MicrochipTech/AzureDemo_AnyCloud/README.md

 COM_PORT = "/dev/tty.usbserial-A51MXHIL"
 ```

-#### 1.3 Open the `WFI32_DeviceCert.py` script and repeat the same process for setting the `COM_PORT` variable.
+#### 1.3 Navigate to the [/certificates/](./certificates/) directory.
+Open the `WFI32_DeviceCert.py` script and repeat the same process for setting the `COM_PORT` variable.
 After saving the changes, close the file and then reopen the file to confirm that the COM port was correctly updated.

-#### 1.4 Open the `WFI32_RootCert.py` script and repeat the same process for setting the `COM_PORT` variable.
+#### 1.4 Navigate to the [/certificates/](./certificates/) directory.
+Open the `WFI32_RootCert.py` script and repeat the same process for setting the `COM_PORT` variable.
 After saving the changes, close the file and then reopen the file to confirm that the COM port was correctly updated.

 #### 1.5 Cycle power to the board by disconnecting and reconnecting the USB cable.
 For good measure, press the `RESET` button on the WFI32-IoT development board (for the WFI32E Curiosity development board, the reset button is the `MCLR` button)